NFL playoff ‘do-over’ lawsuit moved to federal court

-NEW ORLEANS (AP) — A longshot lawsuit seeking a possible do-over of the NFC championship game has been moved from state court in Louisiana to federal court.
+NEW ORLEANS (AP) — A federal judge was set to hear arguments Monday in a longshot-lawsuit seeking a possible do-over of the NFC championship game that ended with a Los Angeles Rams victory over the New Orleans Saints after officials failed to call a late-game penalty.

-A hearing in the case is set for noon Monday in New Orleans.
+At issue is the failure of officials to call interference or roughness penalties when a Rams player leveled a Saints receiver with a helmet-to-helmet hit at a crucial point in the in the final minutes of regulation time.
+The Rams won the Jan.
+20 game in overtime and are set to play the New England Patriots in Sunday’s Super Bowl.

-At issue is the failure of officials to call interference or roughness penalties when a Rams player leveled a Saints receiver with a helmet-to-helmet hit at a crucial point in the playoff game.
-The Rams won overtime and are set to play the Patriots in the Super Bowl.
+The lawsuit by two Saints season ticket holders, Tommy Badeaux and Candis Lambert, says NFL Commissioner Roger Goodell should implement a league rule — rule 17 — governing “extraordinarily unfair acts.”
+Remedies include reversal of a game’s result or the rescheduling of a game — in its entirety or from the point when the act occurred.

-The lawsuit by two Saints season ticket holders says NFL Commissioner Roger Goodell should implement a league rule that could mean reversal of a game’s result or the rescheduling of a game.
-The NFL’s lawyers say the rule doesn’t apply in matters involving referees’ decisions.
+It is one of two lawsuits filed over the “no-call.”
+The other, still pending in state court, is a class action suit seeking unspecified damages for season-ticket holders.

 Most Read Sports Stories